 - world class health care for all

-- a national system, adequately publicly funded and free at the point of need
+- a national publicly owned and run system, adequately publicly funded and free at the point of need

 - providing comprehensive treatments based on the patient’s best interest, decided together with clinicians not on the basis of financial calculations